roboticsoutreach/kb/docs/events/smallpeice/timeline.md

 General Outreach / selling of the university.

-- *Confirm presenter for ECS Welcome Talk*
+- *TASK: Confirm presenter for ECS Welcome Talk*

 ##### How to build your robot